paylogic/developer.paylogic.com/content/articles/settei.rst

     setup (
         # ...
         entry_points = {
-            'settings_frontoffice': [
+            'settings_application1': [
-                'default = path.to.package.of.frontoffice.default_settings:generate_config',
+                'default = path.to.package.of.application1.default_settings:generate_config',
-                'local = path.to.package.of.frontoffice.local_settings:generate_config',
+                'local = path.to.package.of.application1.local_settings:generate_config',
             ],
-            'settings_backoffice': [
+            'settings_application2': [
-                'default = path.to.package.of.backoffice.default_settings:generate_config',
+                'default = path.to.package.of.application2.default_settings:generate_config',
-                'local = path.to.package.of.backoffice.local_settings:generate_config',
+                'local = path.to.package.of.application2.local_settings:generate_config',
             ]
         }
         # ...
     )

-Each environment name inside a group must be unique.
-For example, in the group :code:`settings_frontoffice` there should only be one environment named :code:`default` and only one named :code:`local`.
-If we specify environments with the same name inside a group, then a :code:`DuplicateEntryPoint` exception will be raised.
-However, we can specify same environment names that belong to different groups.

 Create settings
 ===============

 Settings should be created in the :code:`generate_config` function.
 The :code:`generate_config` function should return an instance of :code:`settei.config.Config` class.
-Settings can be created either directly, or read them from a python file, or from an object.
-If there is any error during configuration or a :code:`settei.config.Config` is not returned, then a :code:`WrongConfigTypeError` exception is raised.
+Settings can be created either directly, read them from a python file, or from an object.
+If there is any error during configuration or a :code:`settei.config.Config` instance is not returned, then a :code:`WrongConfigTypeError` exception is raised.

 .. code-block:: python

     # application/default_settings.py
     from settei.config import Config

     def generate_config():
         config = Config()